sdiehl/stephendiehl.com/posts/adjunctions.md

   fmap f (C x) = C (fmap (fmap f) x)
 ```

-Composition will diagramatically allow us to "collapse" segements
-our string diagram.

 <p>
 <img src="/images/string10.svg"/>
 </p>

+Generally the composition of functors $F \circ G$ is written
+simply as $FG$.
+Composition will diagramatically allow us to
+"collapse" adjacent segements in our string diagram.

 The identity functor ( $\text{Id}$ ) that maps each morphism and
 object to itself.